Sore throats are not usually serious and often pass in three to seven days. There are some treatments you can use at home to relieve your symptoms.

 Delayed antibiotics prescription

-If your GP thinks you might need antibiotics, they may issue a prescription but ask you to wait up to three days for symptoms to improve.
+If your pharmacist thinks you might need antibiotics, they may recommend you see your GP who might issue a prescription but ask you to wait up to three days for symptoms to improve.

 If your sore throat gets worse, or has not improved after three days, you should have instructions to either: